 Middle School sixth and seventh grade students attend class from 8:15 to 3:15 Monday through Thursday.
 Eighth grade and high school students attend class from 8:15 to 3:15 Monday through Friday.
 Students may arrive to class as early as 8:05 and will be considered tardy after 8:15.
-Students may be asked to assist in close of week rotational duties for 5 to 10 minutes at the end of the day on Thursdays and Fridays.

-Sixth and seventh grade students enrolled in the 5 Day Program may arrive to class on Friday as early as 8:05 and will be considered tardy after 8:15.
+Sixth and seventh grade students enrolled in the 5-Day Program may arrive to class on Friday as early as 8:05 and will be considered tardy after 8:15.

 If you arrive to school at 8:30 a.m. or later, you must sign in at the front desk.
-Also, if you leave school early, you must sign out at the front desk.
+Also, if you leave school early, you must sign out at the front desk by an authorized adult as indicated by parents in Praxi.
+Sixteen-year-old students may sign themselves out with specific written permission from a parent for that particular date and time.